jcalazan/ansible-django-stack/README.md

 vagrant ssh
 ```

-**Re-provision to apply the changes you made to the Ansible configuration**
+**Re-provision the box to apply the changes you made to the Ansible configuration**
 ```
 vagrant provision
 ```